malden-feuerstein/contracts/README.md

 - To show linter warnings: `yarn lint`

 ### TODO
-- Backtest it with real data
+- Backtest with real data.
+I think this will require mocking the prices returned from the SwapRouter.
+- Run the fuzzer across time with real backtest data.
 - Maybe increase percentage precision to 18 decimals to completely capture all WAVAX precision?
 - Actually make use of the stored prices in the InvestmentManager.
 Currently they're stored but not used.
 - Currently I make the assumption that an asset -> USDT pair exists, but this may not always be true.
 Need to use liquidation path to WAVAX to get to USDT, or just store a specific USDT liquidation path.